sarahbaker/www.bakertunes.com/pages/composer/publications/change-the-world-together.md

 Children are very engaged with this topic.
 They will appreciate the powerful message in this show, as well as enjoying the great balance of humour, drama and wonderful songs.

 The show has been performed round the world.
-This is a promotional video from The Phoenix International School, Malawi. https://youtu.be/Lm5ZTH_RIxc
+This is a promotional video from Phoenix International Primary School, Malawi. https://youtu.be/Lm5ZTH_RIxc

 Running time approx: 55 minutes